raspberrypilearning/track-designer/en/step_1.md

 ## You will make

-In this project you will design your own track to roll a ball down.
+In this project you will design your own track to roll a ball down using **tilt**.
 You will also add in your own interactive objects to the track.
-You will choose whether the user will control or watch the ball.
+You will choose whether the camera follows the ball or stays in the same place.

 You will:

 + Design a track by arranging GameObjects in the Scene view and adding spinning obstacles
++ Choose Materials for the ball, the track and all the obstacles
-+ Decide whether the player will control the ball and how the camera will work
++ Decide whether the camera will follow the ball or stay still
 + Configure physics materials to control how objects interact

 ![A strip of example project images.](images/final-strip.png)